 The Arneis is grown in the sandy soils near Vezza and shows zesty citrus notes of Seville orange and grapefruit underpinned with stony acidity.
-The Barbera, from the hills behind the cellars in Canale, is bright, cherry-scented as good value as ever whilst the Nebbiolo is back on fine form with a finely-judged blend of dusty tannins and fresh acidity.
-Also look out for the refreshingly different Birbet, a fizzy red from the Brachetto grape.
+The Barbera, from the hills behind the cellars in Canale, is bright, cherry-scented and as good value as ever whilst the Nebbiolo offers a textbook example of this grape with a finely-judged blend of dusty tannins and fresh acidity.
+Come Spring, watch out for the refreshing Birbet, a fizzy red from the Brachetto grape.
 A Piemonte specialty best described as “Red Asti”!